 Responsibilities of the Principal Advisor

-The PA will review student's written summaries of the discussions of the panel during the critiques and will accept or suggest revisions.
-A copy is kept on file in the Program Director's office and passed on to the student.
+to the student.
 The PA also polls the panel and arrives at a mark for each term's curatorial/practicum work.

 First Term mark based on proposal, writings, as well as presentation at the end of term: